3.1 Program Regulations

 Debarment is from all studies at the University.
 After debarment, students wishing to be considered for readmission to a degree program must wait three years and then make an appeal to the Faculty Committee on Admissions and Studies.
 On readmission after debarment, students may be required to complete certain specific courses and to forfeit certain previously completed credits in order to provide a reasonable expectation of success.
 The CGPA will be based upon successful and unsuccessful credits accepted upon readmission.

 Students returning to the University after suspension or debarment will not have their CGPA re-started.
-At the point of re-admission, they may be allowed up to 2.0 credits of additional discredits.

 The Cumulative Grade Point Average (CGPA) is the key assessment tool for graduation and performance evaluation.
 The CGPA is the ratio of the grade points earned on a set of courses to the total credit value of these courses.
 In calculating the CGPA, the grade points contributed by each course are multiplied by the credit value of the course.
 For example, A+ is equal to 12.00 grade points.
 For a 0.5 credit course, it is equal to 6.00 grade points (12/2).
 The CGPA is truncated to two decimal places (with no rounding).